Measurement events relative to temporal quantum reference frames: Review of the Page-Wootters Formalism

 Here we give a pedagogical introduction to the Page-Wootters formalism \cite{Page_1983,Wootters_1984}.
 The relational nature and reparametrization-invariance of general relativity suggest that the physical states $\ket{\Psi}$ describing a theory of quantum gravity should satisfy a Wheeler-DeWitt equation

 where $\hat H$ is the total \emph{Hamiltonian constraint}.
-An immediate consequence is that states do not evolve according to the standard Schrödinger equation
+An immediate consequence is that states evolving according to the Schrödinger equation

-but appear frozen in time.
+appear frozen in time.
 For this reason, theories satisfying \cref{cons1} are often called \emph{timeless}.
 Don Page and William Wootters showed that one can nevertheless recover the correct dynamics using a mechanism that is now known as Page-Wootters formalism.
 In the following, we give a concise summary of this approach.

-In the Page-Wootters formalism, the evolution of a system $S$ is described by considering states $\hs$ not on the Hilbert space $\hal_S$ of the system, but on an extended Hilbert space $\hs \in \hal_C \tens \hal_S$.
-Here, $C$ is an ancilla system referred to as clock.
+In the Page-Wootters formalism, the evolution of a system $S$ is described by considering states $\hs$ not on the Hilbert space $\hal_S$ of the system, but on an extended Hilbert space $\hs \in \hal_C \tens \hal_S$ \footnote{Alternatively, one can introduce the Page-Wootters mechanism by considering a global Hilbert space $\mathcal{H}$, choosing one of the subsystems as a clock, and looking at the evolution of the system relative to this choice of clock.}.
+Here, $C$ is an ancilla system referred to as the clock.
 The clock is equipped with a canonical pair of time and energy coordinates $\hat T_C, \hat H_C$, satisfying

 The Hamiltonian constraint \cref{cons1} translates to